louismullie/temp-data/markdown_final/daf5fae2-fdc0-c8e9-41bf-6b21281ac9ab.md

 Table 1
 International guidelines for RDS treatment

 A European survey conducted in 2011 has analysed the incorporation of guidelines for surfactant therapy into clinical practice in 173 NICUs across 21 European countries.
 Only 39% of the NICUs used prophylactic treatment.
 Twenty-three % of preterm infants received their first surfactant dose within the first 15 minutes after birth, while 28% of them received it after 2 hours of life.
 A gestational age of less than 28 weeks and a birth weight of less than 1000 g were used as criteria for prophylactic treatment in most of NICUs.
-Eighty eight % used a median FiO 2 of greater than 0.40 as the indication for rescue surfactant treatment, at a median time of 2 hour after birth.
+Eighty eight % used a median FᵢO₂ of greater than 0.40 as the indication for rescue surfactant treatment, at a median time of 2 hour after birth.

 ---